BrianSanderson/transcription/README.md

 These files are convenient because they are linked to the source MP3 and so you can refer to the annotations later and easily play the audio to ensure that the transcription was accurate.

-Transcription resulted in a set of ~200 XML files, which was not an especially useful format for data analysis.
-I wrote this Python script to convert the XML output from Transcriber into a data frame that would be useful for downstream analysis.
-The script uses the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) XML parser for Python.

 The script requires an XML .trs file from Transcriber, as well as an exclosure layout file that describes which plants were in which position in the